-What is Refinancing?
+What is refinancing a loan?

-Types of Refinance Loans
+Types of refinance loans

-For instance, if interest rates are low, you could refinance an adjustable-rate loan into a fixed-rate loan to lock in a lower rate for a specified period of time.
+If interest rates are low, you could refinance an adjustable-rate loan into a fixed-rate loan to lock in a lower rate for a specified period of time.
 You could also refinance to a shorter loan term, save money on interest, and pay off your debt sooner.

 Remember, a cash-out refinance is a secured loan backed by your home.
 If you fail to repay your loan, you risk losing your property as well.

-The opposite of a cash-out refinance is a cash-in refinance.
-With this type of loan, you pay down your balance to qualify for a lower interest rate.
+The opposite of a cash-out refinance is a cash-in refinance, in which you pay down your balance to qualify for a lower interest rate.
 Bringing in cash will also lower your loan amount, reducing your monthly payment and the amount of interest you’ll pay throughout the life of the loan.

-Benefits of Refinancing
+Benefits of replacement debt refinancing

-Risks of Refinancing
+Risks of replacement debt refinancing

 Choosing a loan isn’t just about the interest rate or the monthly payment.
 There are many costs associated with refinancing, and it could end up being really expensive.
 In some cases, the refinancing costs could even outweigh the benefits.